AI-Citizen/SolidGPT/README.md

 1. Choose `Onboard Project` from the top left dropdown.
 1. Enter your OpenAI API key.
-1. Upload your project folder.（All files will be save in your localstorage `SolidGPT/localstorage/...`）
+1. Upload your project folder.（All files will be saved in your localstorage `SolidGPT/localstorage/...`）
 1. ❗️Note: After completing the Onboard Project, an Onboard ID will be generated.
 If you remain in the same browser session, it will be automatically applied to subsequent actions.
 Alternatively, you can save it and manually input it in the future to bypass onboarding.

 ## 🧮 Get Technical Solution